Physical Recovery After Stroke

 In fact, walking across the slackline isn’t necessary to experience the benefits I’ve found in this unique rehabilitation exercise.

 Walking on a slackline is a fun challenge, but just practicing single-leg and tandem-style balance exercises is very effective.
-These simple exercises have helped me to feel more agile and less stiff in my stroke-affected left leg.
+These simple exercises have helped me to feel more agile and less stiff in my stroke-affected left leg over the years.

 The Benefits of Slacklining After Stroke